Eyon42/DocAuth/ReadMe.md

 This is my "Toy Product".
 It's here to help me learn how it's like to build and manage a full software project.
 Also, this is currently my main portfolio piece showcasing how I work.

 ## Current state of the project:
-- Backend API in Flask
+- Backend REST API in Flask
   - User authentication with jwt
   - SQLite database with SQLAlchemy and migrations
   - Marshmallow Schemas for easier validation and serialization
   - Basic API endpoints
 - Tests with pytest
-- POSTman setup for manual API testing during developement
+- POSTman setup for manual API testing during developement (Not in the repo)
 - Source control with Git

 ## Future goals: